bevyengine/rfcs/rfcs/25-ui-systems-callbacks.md

 This proposal's functionality depends on:

 1. Per-entity events: [PR](https://github.com/bevyengine/bevy/pull/2116), [perf improvements](https://github.com/bevyengine/bevy/pull/2073).
 This is essential to achieving nice ergonomics around input mapping and action responses.
-2. Implementing a command chaining API.
-This should be fairly simple: it just requires implementing a `.apply` method on both `Commands` and `EntityCommands` which appends the second list of commands to the first.
-3. A standardized label for input dispatch that's used by core and community plugins, and a new `CoreStage::Input`.
+2. A standardized label for input dispatch that's used by core and community plugins, and a new `CoreStage::Input`.
 These are essential to help reduce system ordering headaches.
-4. \[Optional\] The ability to run one-shot systems with commands: [issue](https://github.com/bevyengine/bevy/issues/2192), [PR](https://github.com/bevyengine/bevy/pull/2234).
+3. A simple `handle_events` command, that works as outlined above.
+4. \[Optional\] Automatic, procedural labels of generic systems for `cleanup_events` and `handle_events`, allowing you to specify which order user-defined systems run in relative to these important triggers.
+5. \[Optional\] The ability to configure before / after system ordering via their labels, allowing you to specify the relative order of event-handling systems.

+5 and 6 are optional because they can be bypassed by manually adding the appropriate systems.
+That's not a *great* solution though, as it's highly non-obvious, fragile, and heavy on boilerplate.

 ## Drawbacks

-1. Callbacks have arbitrary power.
+1. EventHandlers have arbitrary power.
 If not carefully managed, this could create terrible spaghetti.
-2. Callbacks, like other commands, operate sequentially.
+2. Handling events in this way, like other commands, operate sequentially.
 This is problematic for high performance applications.
-3. There are several equivalent ways to achieve the same outcome.
-This choice is mostly dictated by ergonomics and subtle (but typically irrelevant) perf considerations.
+3. Commands do not take effect until the stage boundary.
-4. Serialization of callback components is likely to be challenging.
+4. Serialization of components that store functions is likely to be challenging.
+5. The ability to further constrain ordering of systems by their labels increases user control over the internal details of plugins, although it should be impossible to create internal breaks in this way due to the additive nature.

 ## Rationale and alternatives